+How do you communicate mutual expectations clearly?
 How do you let people know what you can do and what you cannot do, so that they can decide if your business is a good fit for their needs?

 Here is the fifth video in the 10 part Business Boundaries series on Clear Disclosures …

 Here is the pdf guide mentioned in the video and below is the full transcript:

 Day 5: Clear Disclosures Today, day 5, we’re going to talk about “Clear disclosures of your boundaries.”
 If you are attracting people in your life, in your personal life, in your business life you are violating boundaries over and over again.
 It’s because they probably don’t know what your boundaries are?
 If they knew those were your boundaries, a fairly large percentage of those people wouldn’t be in your life.
 Now, this is a scary thing and we are going to talk a little bit more [laughs] about it as time goes on.
 It is very important that you take responsibility for disclosing your boundaries to people so they can choose whether or not they want to opt in to do business with u, to be in a relationship with you.
 You have certain parameters, certain boundaries that you’ve been working on that work for you to show up to do your best work.